Frequently Asked Questions

-The procedure itself usually takes about 10 seconds.
-But between setting up, getting a feel for the patient's medical history, doing post-op observation, as well as showing parents how to care for their son, each home visit can take up to an hour.
+Less than half a minute!
+Between setting up, getting a feel for the patient's medical history, doing a post-op observation, as well as showing parents how to care for their son, each home visit can take up to an hour.

 Do you require a vitamin K injection?

 A baby must meet the following medical criteria to undergo a circumcision.

 A: The current weight should be above the birth weight.

 B: There should not be any major health issues

 Do you apply suction to the wound after a circumcision?

 Your son should be back to normal within 48 hours.
 There may be a scab over the wound, which will heal in about a week.

 How much do you charge?
 Do you accept insurance?